 And I was not inclined to make bad choices.
 None of us were, really.
 That's why we were selected for this class.
 We assumed, naturally (naively, perhaps) that those who ran the school were also not inclined to make bad choices.
 Then came our senior year, and we had to re-evaluate.

 As I recall, we were supposed to have a test on Hemingway.
 We'd done our work; we knew what we were supposed to know.
 Well, most of us anyway.
 Sam Li made the rookie mistake of actually reading the story and was baffled until we told him they were talking about abortion.
 How can I describe his reaction?
 A classic example of...

 a.
 Enlightenment and the accompanying joys of epiphany.

 b.
 The horror of the implications of his previous lack of enlightenment.

 c.
-The shame that is irrevocably married to failure.
+The shame irrevocably married to failure.